BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-09-06-web-best-practices.md

 ## Limit, monitor and update your dependencies

-What goes out of date faster than your shadow in a web project based on javascript technologies are your dependencies.
+What goes out of date faster than your shadow in a web project based on Javascript technologies are your dependencies.
 The ecosystem evolves rapidly and your dependencies can quickly become unmaintained, out of fashion or completely overhauled with big _breaking changes_.

 We therefore try as much as possible to limit our dependencies and avoid adding them unnecessarily.